einoj/charm_shift_tool/readme.md

 - Python 3.X 32-bit
 - Java 7.x
-- Numpy
-- Pandas, six, python-dateutil, pytz
-- python-dateutil
+## Python packages
+- Numpy (It is easiest to download numpy from http://www.scipy.org/scipylib/download.html, get the latest 32-bit version for the python3.x version you are running)
 - scipy

+###The following can be installed used the command pip install e.g. pip install pandas
+- Pandas

-### For extracting user data from google sheets
+#### For extracting user data from google sheets

 - gspread
 - oauth2client
 - PyOpenSSL

-### For screnshot tool
+#### For screnshot tool
 - pyparsing
 - matplotlib